OpusCapita/react-crudeditor/README.md

              * whether the operation has own dedicated button (false)
              * or it is to be placed in a dropdown of a previous button (true).
              * A previous button is either previous custom operation with "dropdown" set to false
-             * OR "Edit" button if there is no such custom operation.
+             * OR (for Search View) "Edit" button if there is no such custom operation.
              */
             ?dropdown: <boolean, true by default>,